pferdalburakcinar/100DaysOfSwift/README.md

 day 9 part 2 : project 6 finished.
 I used autolayout with code.
 I did not understand very well.
 I will try to use in the next milestone project

 day 10 : MileStoneProject2 completed.
 I used tableview to make my shoppinglist and i shared it with the help of uiactivityviewcontroller

+day 11 : Project 7 completed.
+I used json api and parse it with codeable.
+I created my petition model and dispay it in tableview.
+I made an alert action and i take filtering word then i showed only matched words